NSAPH-Projects/green-energy-optimization/README.md

 ## Description of the files

-1.  `PreprocessingData.Rmd` contains the data preprocessing.
+1.  `PreprocessingData.Rmd` contains the data preprocessing steps and stores the clean datasets for each region in separate .csv files within a folder called "data".
 2.  `DistributedLagModelGeneration.Rmd` contains the script to generate the models aiding the estimations.
 It creates a folder called `tdlm_models` within the current working directory to store the generated models.
 Due to the complexity of the computations, executing this file may take several days.
 3.  `Plot.Rmd` contains the script to generate the figures and tables.
 It creates a folder called `output` in the current working directory and stores all the results.